eugen-live/newman-parallel-run/README.md

 ## The script !

-It's kind of self explanatory, update the path for your postman collection and environment, specify the number of concurrent run you want to launch with the constant `PARALLEL_RUN_COUNT` and execute the script with `npm start`
+Specify the number of concurrent run, iterations inside each of them, the path for your postman collection and environment execute the script with
+`npm start [NumberOfRuns] [NumberOfIterations] [Collection] [Environment]` `npm start 2 2 'postman/postman_collection_open_source.json' 'postman/localhost.postman_environment.json'`

 ![running results](docs/run-result.png)